The UK stock-market was lower this week.

 The US stock-market was lower this week

-- Our Breadth Indicator turned neutral this week but our Momentum Indicator, although still positive, ticked down again.
+- Our Breadth Indicator stayed positive this week but our Momentum Indicator, although still positive, ticked down again.

 Disclaimer: ‘Where the business has expressed opinions, they are based on current market conditions, they may differ from those of other investment professionals and are subject to change without notice.
 The information contained within this communication is believed to be reliable but Realm Investment Management Limited does not warrant its completeness or accuracy.